 Cost: Around EUR 20 to Zoologischer Garten and EUR 26 to Alexanderplatz

-Location: Ranks in inner ring of Terminal A (Gates 6-9) and outside Terminals C and E
+Location: Ranks in the inner ring of Terminal A (Gates 6-9) and outside Terminals C and E

 The hexagonal architecture of the main terminal and Tegel’s short distances make parking quick and easy.
 The centre of the hexagonal Terminal A is the short-term car park; it costs EUR 3.00 for the first 15 minutes and EUR 3.00 for every 15 minutes thereafter.
 Payment by EC card is possible.